KwakDesign/phase-0-tracks/version-control/git-definitions.md

 A commit creates a save point in the project you work on.
 A good commit message is meaningful and contextual.

 * What is a merge conflict?
 A merge conflict occurs when have commits in your current branch which are not in the other branch, and vice versa.
-Merge conflicts can happen when you merge or pull from a branch.
+A merge conflict can happen when you merge or pull from a branch.